macacajs/macacajs.github.io/_i18n/en/slave-deployment.md

 $ npm install reliable-macaca-slave -g
 ```

-After enviroment checking and installation, it is ready to deploy the reliable-macaca-slave.
+After environment checking and installation, it is ready to deploy the reliable-macaca-slave.

 ## Deployment